Guest lecturers 2022-2023

 Albert Elings is a Dutch documentary maker and film editor.
 Besides art- and filmschool he did a master cultural history at Utrecht University.
 Many of his films are characterised by a preoccupation with the aesthetics of temporality.
 Five of his films were screened at IDFA.
 Together with Eugenie Jansen he made several documentaries of which 'Foreland' won the Jury prize of the Documentary Film Festival in Yamagata.
 One of the last films he has been editing on is “Four Journeys’ by Louis Hothothot, opening film at IDFA in 2021.

-Eugenie Jansen (documentary filmmaker, NL)
+Eugenie Jansen (Netherlands)

 Eugenie Jansen is a Dutch director of documentary films and fiction features and a combination between both genres.
 She graduated in 1991 at the Netherlands Film Academy.
 Her debut film ‘Tussenland’ (2002) won a Tiger Award at the Rotterdam Film Festival, ‘Calimucho’ (2008) premiered at the Berlin Film Festival, just like ‘Above Us All’ (2014), a conceptual 3D film about mourning set against the backdrop of the Great War Heritage industry in Ypres, Belgium.